alxklso/ISP-cubesat/README.md

 # ISP-cubesat
-This is the repo for the Isomer Space Program (ISP) 1U CubeSat mission.
+This is the repo for the Isomer Space Program (ISP) 1U CoyoteSat CubeSat mission.

 This repo contains:
-- PyCubed V5 Mainboard folder (main-board)
+- [main-board]: PyCubed V5 Mainboard
-- PyCubed V1b Battery Board folder (battery-board)
+- [batt-board]: PyCubed V1b Battery Board
-- PyCubed Flight Software folder (software)
+- [software]: PyCubed Flight Software
-- Datasheets for components folder (datasheets)
+- [datasheets]: Datasheets for components
-- Cosmic Watch (payload) folder (cosmic-watch)
+- [cosmic-watch]: Cosmic Watch (payload)
+- [requirements-docs]: Requirements documents that our mission shall comply with

 Visit our website to learn more: [ISP Website](https://isomer.space)